oplS16projects/Berube-Bousquet-Khoulani/Presentation/webREADME.md

 Checker Master is a checkers game implemented in Racket.
 The game, complete with a custom UI, is able to handle 3 modes of gameplay: Human v.
 Human, Human v.
 Easy AI, Human v.
 Hard AI.

 ##Screenshot
-(insert a screenshot here.
-You may opt to get rid of the title for it.
-You need at least one screenshot.
-Make it actually appear here, don't just add a link.)

-Here's a demonstration of how to display an image that's uploaded to this repo:
 ![game-board](https://github.com/oplS16projects/Berube-Bousquet-Khoulani/blob/master/checkerboard.PNG)

 ##Concepts Demonstrated